Student Delegate Conference Prizes

-Before completing the form and uploading your paper, please read the following information carefully, to ensure you have complied with the requirements.
+Before completing the form below and uploading your paper, please read the following information carefully, to ensure you have complied with the requirements.
 Please also refer to the notes at the top of the application form regarding the content of the document to be uploaded.

 This is an annual prize to be awarded at the National Conference in accordance with the following Guidelines:

 1. Prize for a Student Delegate at a National Conference of the MSA ('the Prize')

 1.1.1 Where funds are available, a cash prize of $500 may be awarded on an annual basis to the best piece of scholarly work presented by a Student Member at the National Conference for that year.
 This prize recognises excellence in the research endeavour of a Student Member of the society presenting a scholarly work at a National Conference.
 The successful submission and its presentation will exhibit an academic merit and standard that distinguishes it from other submissions by Student Members at the National Conference.
 This prize does not favour any field or approach, but it should recognise original contributions within a field situated within the general purview of musicological research.

 1.1.2 The Prizes shall be entitled: '1st/2nd/3rd Prize for a Student Delegate at the [insert appropriate Year] National Conference of the MSA'.

 1.1.3 It is recommended that the recipients of these Prizes be listed perpetually in publications of the MSA, for instance the Annotated Membership List and/or MSA website.